 Using the knowledge and experience gained with producing the first two pedal harp models, Kim Webby designed this new harp specially for his sister Helen Webby, who was at that time carrying out postgraduate studies with harp in Germany.

 Te Huia has the same full length strings as the Dorothea model but with a slightly different string layout.
 The aim was to make it very slightly lower at the shoulder to reduce the ‘stretch’ for the player to the high strings.
 This required a totally new action mechanism, which is superior to previous harps.

-To date four of these harps have been made with the latter three for professional players in Europe.
-Each of these harps takes around two years to build.
+To date five of these harps have been made with numbers 6,7 and 8 for professional players in Europe and most recently number 9 for the New Zealand Symphony Orchestra.
+Each of these harps takes around two to three years to build.

 Kim Webby has decided to settle on the unique Nikau palm design which is distinctively ‘South Pacific’ in character.

 Being the first of a range, Helens number 5 Te Huia, featured uniquely New Zealand soundboard art; ink drawings embellished with gold leaf, of the beautiful and musical Huia and Grey Warbler birds on red beech tree foliage with hanging tree orchid higher on the soundboard.